 In the vicinity of Galilee Jesus often cautioned people whom he healed not to spread the story of the miracle, His great popularity with the people, coupled with the growing opposition from the religious leaders, could have precipitated a crisis before Jesus’ ministry was completed. . . .

-In all three of the preceding incidents of Jesus’ healing people, He instructed those involved not to inform others about what He had done.
+In all three of the immediately preceding incidents of Jesus Christ’s healing people, He instructed those involved not to inform others about what He had done.
 In contrast, after Jesus healed a demon-possessed man, He told the man in Mark 5:19, “Go home to your friends, and tell them what great things the Lord has done for you, and how He has had compassion on you.”
-Thus, Jesus made an exception in this case.
+In this instance, however, Jesus made an exception.

-A footnote in the NIV Bible in reference to this verse of scripture sheds some light on why Jesus’ instruction with regard to this fourth incident differs from what He said in the three previously mentioned situations involving His healing of people.
+A footnote in the NIV Bible in reference to this verse of scripture sheds some light as to why Jesus Christ’s instruction with regard to this fourth incident differs from what He said in the three previously mentioned situations involving His healing of people.
 The footnote states,

 This is in marked contrast to Jesus’ exhortation to silence in the case of the man cleansed of leprosy . . . perhaps because the healing of the demoniac was in Gentile territory, where there was little danger that Messianic ideas about Jesus might be circulated. . . .

 This explanation for the exception is consistent with the other explanations given for the exception discussed with regard to Incident #4.